LazyCodex

 GroupCategories

-Each category carries explicit KEEP rules.
-Comments that explain WHY, validation at system boundaries, abstractions that provide a real seam, and intentional patterns are preserved.
-Performance fixes apply only when behavior equivalence is obvious — otherwise SKIP.
-Oversized modules trigger a full modular refactoring, not just a flag, with each new file named after the concept it owns (never utils, helpers, common, or part_1).
+Each category has explicit KEEP rules.
+Comments that explain why, validation at system boundaries, abstractions that create real boundaries, and intentional patterns are preserved.
+Performance changes are applied only when behavioral equivalence is obvious; otherwise they are skipped.
+Oversized modules are not treated as a simple warning.
+They trigger a real modular refactor, and new files must be named after the concept they own.
+Never use names such as utils, helpers, common, or part_1.

 Process

-If file paths were passed, that is the scope.
-Otherwise use the branch diff:
+If file paths were provided, they are the scope.
+Otherwise, use the branch diff.

 git diff $(git merge-base main HEAD)..HEAD --name-only

-For each in-scope file, identify the observable behavior, find existing coverage, and write the narrowest regression test that pins current behavior before editing.
+For each file in scope, identify observable behavior, find existing coverage, and write the narrowest regression test that locks current behavior before editing.
 The baseline must be green.
-If you cannot establish a green baseline, STOP and report.
+If a green baseline cannot be established, stop and report it.

-Run regression tests, lint, typecheck (LSP diagnostics plus the project type-checker), unit/integration tests, and any static/security scan.
-Gates that are genuinely N/A are reported as N/A, never silently skipped.
-Then walk the safety/behavior/quality critical-review checklist.
+Run regression tests, lint, typecheck through both LSP diagnostics and the project type checker, unit/integration tests, and static/security scans.
+Gates that are truly not applicable must be reported as N/A; do not silently skip them.
+Then review the safety, behavior, and quality checklist.

-If any gate fails, revert the offending change with git checkout or a targeted edit, re-apply only what is provably safe, and re-run the gate.
-Fail three times on the same file and you STOP and escalate.
+If a gate fails, revert the problematic change with a targeted edit or checkout, reapply only what can be proven safe, and rerun the gates.
+If the same file fails three times, stop and escalate.

-• Skipping the regression-test phase — removing code on uncovered ground is a behavior-change time bomb.
+• Skipping the regression-test step.
+Deleting code on uncovered ground is a delayed behavior change.

-• Bundling unrelated refactors into one cleanup commit.
+• Mixing unrelated refactors into a cleanup commit.

 On this page